 Technology & Zoo Management

 Zoos and zoo exhibits will continue to evolve, as new technology offers better methods for managing facilities, and as demand for more animal-friendly enclosures increases.
-Experts suggest that exhibits should be designed for a 10-year lifespan as needs and available technology will make exhibits obsolete in this period of time.
+Recommended by experts, exhibits designed for a 10-year lifespan is important as needs and available technology will make exhibits obsolete in this period of time.
 Designing facilities with disassembly and recycling in mind will help reduce costs.

 Some current directions zoo exhibits are taking include invisible barriers created with special netting and increased use of tension steel wire and electric fences.
 Computer-aided design programs are helping architects and exhibit designers create more naturalistic animal exhibits that maintain animal welfare and visitor safety, while also giving visitors a good look at wildlife in realistic environments.